ministryofjustice/terraform-template-poc/README.md

 4. Refactor workflows to optimize logic reuse and minimize duplication.
 5. Separate Terraform change detection and execution into dedicated GitHub Actions.
 6. Refactor workflow code to trigger Terraform execution only when relevant changes are made (not just any file changes within a Terraform directory).
+7. Simplify the creation of a new project by adding a module that creates consistent state infrastructure and automatically exporting secrets to the relevant GitHub repository.

 Please note that this is not an exhaustive list, and these ideas may not be immediately prioritized.
 However, we welcome additional ideas and suggestions to continuously improve our Terraform template.